 Behold, and as luck would have it there was multiple sellers with the treasure I was seeking.
 With my bag full of weighty gaming goodies, I made the back lit Gameboy my final purchase of the day.
 Save the best till last.

-All in all the day was a success and much memories were re-purchased; not only for me but Jamie as well.
+All in all the day was a success and much memories were re-purchased; not only for me but Jay as well.

 As with all events like this, no one tends to leave empty handed.